 Keep exploring with our Christmas market blogs: visit the UK's best Christmas markets, our favourite Christmas markets in Europe, the top Christmas markets in Eastern Europe, and Germany's favourite Christmas markets.

-Or see our deals for city breaks here and visit one this year.
+Or see our deals for city breaks and our Christmas market breaks page here and visit one this year.

 Nick Elvin and Nicole Schnell contributed to this post.